Responsible Metrics at Liverpool

 You can access the Policy for the Responsible Use of Metrics in Research Assessment via the University Policy Centre.

 The Policy sets out the University’s approach to the use of metrics in research assessment, and is high-level, spanning the whole institution.
-This policy complements the Code of Practice for the Annual Assessment of Individual Research Performance.
+This policy complements the Code of Practice for the Evaluation and Selection of Research Outputs.

 Equality Impact Assessment

-To effectively embed the policy in the University’s working practices, an Implementation plan is in preparation.
+The policy is fully implemented in the University’s working practices.
 We recognise that the research landscape differs between disciplines and that practical guidelines might be tailored to suit each Faculty/School/Department.
-The plan will outline the actions needed to facilitate change in the use of metrics by staff at the University of Liverpool.
-These will include procedural changes where required and new or improved resources to aid responsible research assessment.
-The most important actions, however, will consist of training for all relevant staff to guide them through the new approaches, aid understanding and facilitate successful implementation.
+Actions will always be needed to facilitate the responsible use of metrics by staff at the University of Liverpool.
+These include procedural monitoring where required and new or improved resources to aid responsible research assessment going forward.
+The most important actions, however, consist of training for all relevant staff to guide them through the approaches, aid understanding and facilitate successful implementation.
+Please contact the Research Publications Metrics Officer if you need any assistance.

 1. Leadership